Is it legal to copy a fob?

 The catch is that many landlords (a) don’t want to provide new fobs; (b) will charge you a fortune for new fobs (the average I’ve heard is upwards of £80 each, ranging to £250!); or (c) won’t know how to program new fobs.
 None of these scenarios is good if you have only one fob and lots of dependents…

 * The distinction between copying and programming a brand new fob is important, if boring.
 A copy of a fob is exactly identical to your existing fob.
 This means that, were your landlord to de-program your original fob from the system, all copies of that fob would cease to work, too.
 A newly programmed fob is a distinct fob on the system.
+Find out more about how fob copying works on our Canadian partner Fob Toronto’s website.

 To make a copy, you need special machinery that can de-crypt and copy the data from one fob to the next.
-If a fob is copy-proteced, most likely a machine doesn’t exist that can copy them.
+If a fob is copy-protected, most likely a machine doesn’t exist that can copy them.
 To add a new fob to the system, you usually just need so-called ‘enrolment cards’ for the system.